 Santy Technology Fees:

-Projection Fees: Users have two options for projection.
+Projection Fees:

-- Users may use the in-house technology at no additional cost.
-Users are responsible for scheduling a training to learn to use the equipment and facilitate use during their rental.
-Training must be scheduled at least one week prior to the rental

-date(s).

 - Users may rent the Projection Booth and have a trained projectionist manage technology needs.
 The Projection Booth rents for $500 per event rental ($250 for Non- Profits), with a hired projectionist approved by the Park City Library.
 Projectionists have their own fee scale; Users pay projectionists directly.
 A list of approved projectionists is available upon request.

 Lighting Fees: Stage lighting may be rented when approved by the Library Director or his/her designee.
 Any change in the direction of lighting must be made by a pre- approved vendor at the expense of the User.
 The User shall pay the vendor directly.
 Lighting must be returned to the original direction before vacating the rental.
 The Projection Booth and a projectionist must be reserved to utilize lighting.